sjp38/linux/Documentation/mm/process_addrs.rst

   you **must** have already acquired an :c:func:`!mmap_write_lock`.
-* **rmap locks** - When trying to access VMAs through the reverse mapping via a :c:struct:`!struct address_space` or :c:struct:`!struct anon_vma` object (reachable from a folio via :c:member:`!folio->mapping`) VMAs must be stabilised via :c:func:`!anon_vma_[try]lock_read` or :c:func:`!anon_vma_[try]lock_write` for anonymous memory and :c:func:`!i_mmap_[try]lock_read` or :c:func:`!i_mmap_[try]lock_write` for file-backed memory.
+* **rmap locks** - When trying to access VMAs through the reverse mapping via a :c:struct:`!struct address_space` or :c:struct:`!struct anon_vma` object (reachable from a folio via :c:member:`!folio->mapping`).
+VMAs must be stabilised via :c:func:`!anon_vma_[try]lock_read` or :c:func:`!anon_vma_[try]lock_write` for anonymous memory and :c:func:`!i_mmap_[try]lock_read` or :c:func:`!i_mmap_[try]lock_write` for file-backed memory.
 We refer to these